 That starts with getting their development house in order through a process known as configuration management.

 Configuration management is the process in which organizations and development teams oversee new software updates to ensure they are working as designed when bugs are fixed, new features are introduced and old features are decommissioned.

 Thanks to configuration management, organizations can gain full visibility into the development lifecycle and easily identify errors that may need to be fixed.

-If you’re thinking about implementing configuration management at your organization, that’s great news.
+If you’re thinking about implementing configuration management, or CMDB*, at your organization, that’s great news.
 But like anything else, you can’t just expect configuration management to solve all of your problems on its own.
 You need the right approach.